-Linkedin CEO Jeff Weiner spoke this morning on CBS about how he started his leadership journey where most begin: ego-centric, expecting others to be like him, which limits organizational success.
+Linkedin CEO Jeff Weiner spoke on CBS about how he started his leadership journey where most begin: ego-centric, expecting others to be like him, which limits organizational success.
 Can you remember beginning your career journey this way?
 Developmentally, that’s where we are in our teens and early twenties. (some longer!)

 Even if you are not looking for financial results like Jeff Weiner and Linkedin, this developmental journey will improve relationships at work and at home.

 Weiner has evolved to see compassion as a key value, including this ability to see through others’ lens.
 This journey requires the development of what he refers to as soft skills and what others refer to as EQ and CQ, emotional and cultural intelligence.
 These require greater self awareness, including self compassion.
 Linkedin’s recent research shows that communication and other soft skills, not technical skills, are the number one skills gap in the US.
 He notes that gap can be closed through the use of trainers and, I add, coaches.

 How are you demonstrating compassion?
 I offer three steps you can put into place:

 - I recently shared a “yes, and” approach with a leadership coaching client who was viewing another’s ideas as wrong, which contributed to a strained relationship.
 “Yes, and” starts with searching for and acknowledging the kernel of truth in the other’s idea and adding to it, as in improv.
 I also recently heard this as a suggestion for an executive coaching client’s executive presence in a 360 interview.
 And read about it in HBR today and heard it in a PQ (Positive Intelligence) program I’m participating in.
 I invite you to experiment and let me know how it works for you!